Vitamin D

 Rickets and Vitamin D

-Rickets is a childhood skeletal disorder that affects bone development in children.
-Due to rickets, the bones become soft and weak, which may lead to bone deformities.
-It is a disease caused by a vitamin D deficiency, calcium, or phosphorus deficiency.
+Rickets is a childhood skeletal disorder which affects bone development in children.
+Due to rickets, the bones become soft and weak which may lead to bone deformities.
+It is a disease that is caused by deficiency of vitamin D or calcium or phosphorus.

-In most cases, rickets occurs due to lacking vitamin D, as our body needs vitamin D to absorb calcium efficiently from the intestines.
-So even if we intake calcium-rich foods, they will not be absorbed by our body if we are low in vitamins D.There are two types of rickets:
+In most of the cases, rickets occurs due to lack of vitamin D as our body needs vitamin D to absorb calcium efficiently from the intestines.
+So even if we intake calcium rich foods, it will not be absorbed by our body if we are low in vitamin D.There are two types of rickets:

 1. calcipenic (hypocalcemic) – rickets caused by calcium deficiency.

-2. phosphonic (hypophosphatemic)- rickets caused by phosphate deficiency
+2. phosphopenic (hypophosphatemic)- rickets caused by phosphate deficiency

 Rickets in adults is known as osteomalacia (known as soft bones).
 Some common signs of rickets are: